Matoking/nanolib/docs/tutorial.rst

 Decide a NANO account to send some NANO to and the amount, and then create the next block.
-Note that we'll have to refer to the earlier block we made by setting the attribute :attr:`nanocurrency.blocks.Block.previous` to the previous block.
+Note that we'll have to refer to the earlier block we made by setting the attribute :attr:`nanolib.blocks.Block.previous` to the previous block.

 .. note::